DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

-We have copied a code more than twice to perform the same action (i.e., a plot to see how a variable is distributed based on two others that remain constant), so we should consider the possibility that we need a function.
+We have copied a code more than twice to perform the same action (i.e., a plot to see how a variable is distributed based on two others that remain constant), this is a sign that we should consider the possibility of writing a function.
 Next, we will follow some simple steps to transform any repeated code into a function.

-1. Analyze the code: what are the replicated parts?
+1. Analyze the code: which are the repeated parts?
 How many inputs do we have?
 Which inputs vary and which do not?

 2. Simplify and reanalyze duplications.